 Wild bees and other pollinators are in decline.
 But there are things you can do in your garden to help reverse this trend by making your garden bee-friendly.

-Wherever you live in the UK, you should be able to entice around six bumblebee species to your garden, and possibly even ten.
-In return for getting your garden buzzing, pollinators will ensure your plants continue to reproduce through seed and that many fruit and vegetable crops such as apples, strawberries and tomatoes successfully set fruit.
+Here are our top tips to help you entice bumblebees to your garden.
+And in return for getting your garden buzzing, pollinators will ensure your plants continue to reproduce through seed and that many fruit and vegetable crops such as apples, strawberries and tomatoes successfully set fruit.

 Five tips for attracting bees to your garden